readthedocs/ethicalads.io/content/pages/vision.md

 * General geography
     - We allow advertisers to target ads to a list of countries or to exclude countries from their advertising.
-      For ads targeting the USA, we support state-level geo targeting, but take some liberties to divide large, populous states (California, Texas, Florida) into a north and south.
-Our granularity is always larger than at least a 50 mile radius.
+      For ads targeting the USA, we also support targeting states or large metro areas.
     - We geolocate a user's IP address when a request is made and we don't store precise locations or precise IPs for longer than a few days to detect fraud and keep our site secure.